microsoft/fluentui/packages/tsx-editor/README.md

 `Editor` renders only Monaco.
 It works with any language and doesn't do any extra TypeScript setup.

-Note that if you choose this option, you should **delay load** the `Editor` component to prevent Monaco from being pulled into your main bundle.
+Note that if you choose this option, you should **delay load** the `Editor` component to prevent Monaco from being pulled into your main bundle. (`Editor` isn't included in `@uifabric/tsx-editor/lib/index` due to importing Monaco.
+It should be imported from `@uifabric/tsx-editor/lib/Editor` instead.)

 TODO: add usage example